 Promote biodiversity and conservation action through public education programs, educational resources and events such as My Local Native Garden Planting Guide, Environment and Sustainability eNewletter and World Environment Day.
-Implement other public awareness activities on natural resource management actions such as illegal dumping, encroachment and pollution.
+Implement other public awareness activities on natural resource management actions, illegal dumping, encroachment and pollution.

 Provide opportunities for environmental interpretation in our parks and open spaces to promote better understanding and protection of biodiversity values and ecological processes.
-Integrate environmental interpretation into development planning to enrich people's understanding and appreciation of natural heritage.
+Integrate environmental interpretation into development planning to enrich people's understanding and appreciation of natural heritage e.g. interpretative panels, use of technologies such as QR code based mobile interpretation.